 Gosney Park is located on the North end of Town at 1099 East Oak Drive.
 It is a quiet & quaint park that offers benches and a state of the art playground for kids of all ages.
 It’s a great place for a neighborhood cook-out or just a nice quiet picnic.

 JOE STEPHENSON PARK

 Joe Stephenson Park is the largest park in Bayfield.
 It is located at the end west of Mill Street.
 It includes a playground area, baseball fields, a skate ramp, and a soccer/football/track field.
 This park is used for the Fourth of July celebration and the Heritage Days festival.
-This park was recently expanded to add a baseball field & bathroom facilities.
-The Town plan to more fully integrate Joe Stephenson Park & Eagle Park which is just across Highway 160B.
+This park has two baseball field & bathroom facilities.
+Joe Stephenson Park and Eagle Park are now fully integrated by a walking path under the Twin Bridges.
 Joe Stephenson has lots of picnic tables and grassy shaded areas so that the entire family can enjoy a picnic at the park!